QofiQme/pdfmerger/Readme.md

 Run the script by executing the Python file in a terminal or command prompt (e.g., python merge_pdfs.py).
 A file dialog box will appear, allowing you to select the PDF files to be merged.
 Select one or more PDF files and click "Open".
 The script will merge the selected PDF files and save the merged PDF document as "merged.pdf" in the same directory as the first selected PDF file.
 The path to the saved merged PDF file will be printed to the console.
+A file dialogue box to the directory where the saved file is would open.

 -------------------------------
 License